geoschem/geos-chem-shared-docs/supplemental-guides/coards-guide.rst

 describing the data.
 You will find more information about these conventions in the sections below.
 HEMCO requires its input data to be adhere to the COARDS standard.

+Our :ref:`our "Work with
+netCDF files" supplemental guide <ncguide-coards-compliant>` contains detailed instructions on how you can check a netCDF file for COARDS compliance.

 .. _coards-guide-dims: